AnatolyKustanovich/bam2csv/README.md

   3. Reference sequence,
   4. Total coverage,
   5. Separate coverage for each of nucleotides (A, G, T, C) in each position
   6. Some other information (e.g. percentage of each nucleotide).
-# Conclusion
-The bam2csv converter will be a convenient intermediate data file that can be used for further processing of data (depending on scientist demands) to analyze or graphically present data/analysis results.

 # How to run bam2csv converter:
 Please prepare: